 Healthy and full of flavor, this dashi-infused Steamed Vegetables with Miso Sesame Sauce is the quickest way to get vegetables on your plates.

-- 2 cups dashi (click to learn more anout this soup stock) (For steaming, I used Awase Dashi, but use Kombu Dashi for vegan/vegetarian - See Notes) (or skip and use water instead)
+- 2 cups dashi (Japanese soup stock; click to learn more) (For steaming, I used Awase Dashi, but use Kombu Dashi for vegan/vegetarian - See Notes) (or skip and use water instead)

 - Gather all the ingredients for Miso Sesame Sauce.